 If you’re suffering from or at risk for periodontal disease, schedule an appointment with us today and get the help you need to get back on the path to good oral health.

 West Coast Dental offers a wide range of dental services in different California locations.
-Whether you are looking for a dentist in Corona, Riverside, Hemet, Norco, Los Angeles, etc, we are here to help.
+Whether you are looking for a dentist in Corona, Riverside, Hemet, Norco, Los Angeles, or a dentist in Long Beach, we are here to help.
 Contact us today!

 - Colgate.
 What Dental Hygienists Do When Root Planing And Scaling Teeth. https://www.colgate.com/en-us/oral-health/gum-disease/what-dentists-do-when-root-planing-and-scaling-teeth#